MKConv: Multidimensional Feature Representation for Point Cloud Analysis: Conclusion

 \section{Conclusion}

-We have presented CKConv, a novel convolution operator for point clouds.
-CKConv exploits both continuous point convolution and discrete convolution to extract spatially extended features for local point set, with the proposed cubic kernel.
-Spatial extension of feature representation induced by feature voxelization enables detailed geometry of point clouds to be better captured, leading to enriched feature learning.
-Moreover, local set attention (LSA) has been proposed to encode the representative feature of the local point set by imparting additional spatial attention with comprehensive structure awareness.
-Experiments on three different tasks have verified that our approach achieves state-of-the-art performances.
+We presented MKConv, a novel convolution operator for point clouds that learns to expand the feature dimensions of local points using multidimensional kernels.
+The expanded feature representation induced by the interaction between the dimension expansion process and discrete convolutions enables the detailed geometry of local point sets to be better captured, leading to enriched feature learning.
+Furthermore, MLA was proposed to reweight the multidimensional local features by imparting additional spatial attention with comprehensive structure awareness.
+Experiments on three disparate tasks verified that our approach has superior generalization ability and performance among point convolution methods.